About Us

-The Appalachian State University Geological and Environmental Sciences (AGES) Department provides students with a solid foundation on which to build a successful career in the geosciences and environmental sciences.
+The Appalachian State University Geological and Environmental Sciences (GES) Department provides students with a solid foundation on which to build a successful career in the geosciences and environmental sciences.

 We are the largest undergraduate geosciences department in the UNC system, and we have been successful in establishing a program that is arguably among the best Bachelor degree programs in earth and environmental sciences available in the southeastern United States.

-See our Get Involved! page for opportunities for AGES students in research, outreach, and teaching.
+See our Get Involved! page for opportunities for GES students in research, outreach, and teaching.

 What should I major in?

-Many students come into our program a bit confused as to what the geosciences and environmental sciences actually are.
+Many students (and parents) come into our program a bit confused as to what the geosciences and environmental sciences actually are, and what kind of training our programs of study provide.
+Common questions we answer are:

 - "Isn't geology just about rocks?" (no!)